aplbrain/bossdb_cookbook/docs/How-To-Find-The-BossDB-URI-For-A-Dataset.md

 ### What is a BossDB URI?

+In BossDB, we have an hierarchical organizational structure (similar to file system) where we organize datasets by "collection", "experiment", and "channel".
+Collections are the top structure containing metadata like the lab name and date of creation.
+Experiments are middle-level structure containing more metadata about coordinate frames (where data exists), resolution levels, voxel size.
+Channels are the lowest structure and the ones that actually contain volumetric data.

-A BossDB URI is made up of the Collection, Experiment, and Channel information of the dataset in the following format: `bossdb://collection/experiment/channel`
+A BossDB URI is made up of the "collection", "experiment", and "channel" information of the dataset in the following format: `bossdb://collection/experiment/channel`

 For example, the BossDB URI for the electron microscopy dataset from Dataset 1 of the Witvliet et al. 2020 project is  `bossdb://witvliet2020/Dataset_1/em` where `witvliet2020` is the collection name, `Dataset_1` refers to the experiment name, and `em` is the channel name.